 The sextile, trine and opposition aspects occur between the Sun (considered masculine) and the planetary rulers of the masculine signs, and between the Moon (considered feminine) and the planetary rulers of the feminine signs, indicating more harmonious and compatible relations.
 Conversely, the semi-sextile, square and quincunx aspects occur between the Sun and the planetary rulers of the feminine signs, and between the Moon and the planetary rulers of the masculine signs, indicating more challenging relations.

-Mutual Reception occurs when two planets act as dispositors for each other, such as Mercury in Capricorn (Saturn's domicile) and Saturn in Gemini (Mercury's domicile), or considering outer planets and their ruling signs, such as Jupiter in Scorpio and Pluto in Sagittarius, a condition that will occur toward the end of the current Jupiter-Pluto cycle (Oct 2018 through Nov 2019).
+Mutual Reception occurs when two planets act as dispositors for each other, such as Mercury in Capricorn (Saturn's domicile) and Saturn in Gemini (Mercury's domicile).

 There can also be chain of disposing planets, but without that chain ending with a planet in its ruling sign.
 Instead, the chain ends in a Mutual Reception.
 An example is shown in the chart to the right.
 Venus in Cancer disposes to the Moon (the ruler of Cancer).
 The Moon (with the influence of Venus) and Saturn, both in Scorpio, team up and dispose to Mars (the ruler of Scorpio), Mars in Leo disposes to the Sun.
 The Sun in Gemini disposes to Mercury, and Mercury in Leo disposes back to the Sun, creating the loop, thus becoming the dominant energetic of the chart.
 Note Jupiter in Virgo, also disposes to Mercury, adding its wisdom, and its mobilizing and expansive energetic to the loop.